 Click to Expand

-- Applicants will submit a letter using this template outlining the main components of the event, draft agenda, target audience, target attendance, location and other specifics in order to determine whether the event falls under AMI’s mandate.
+- Applicants will submit a letter using the template (see below) outlining the main components of the event, draft agenda, target audience, target attendance, location and other specifics.

 - Applicants seeking funds for organising a business management event must provide full agenda details and demonstrate its content is largely business management focused.
 Those seeking funds for a particular speaker should provide an outline of the speaker’s topic.

-- AMI officers or directors speak at the events in order to shed a better understanding of AMI and the importance of farm business management (dependant on availability).
-This normally requires a 5-10 minute timeslot.
+- AMI officers make their best effort to attend the event in the instance that we can’t we request that you play our video (see below) in order to shed a better understanding of AMI and the importance of farm business management.
+This normally requires a 5 minute timeslot.

-- Applicants may only submit funding requests for a maximum of 2 events a calendar year.
+- Applicants may only submit funding requests for a maximum of 2 events per calendar year.